Cathedral of St. John the Divine: 21st century

 On December 18, 2001, a fire swept through the unfinished north transept, destroying the gift shop and damaging tapestries.
 Despite the damage sustained, St. John's reopened two weeks later.
 Though the pipe organ was not damaged, all its pipes and other component parts were removed and restored.
 Valuable tapestries and other items in the cathedral were damaged by the smoke.
 In January 2005, the cathedral began a major restoration to not only remove smoke damage resulting from the 2001 fire, but also clean the 80 years of dirt accumulation in the nave.
 The renovations temporarily depleted St. John's funds: the unaffected portions of the cathedral started to deteriorate, staff salary raises were deferred, and several staff positions were eliminated.
 The scaffolding around the south tower was removed in 2007, and the cathedral was rededicated on November 30, 2008.

 The cathedral's main building was made a city landmark in June 2003, but the designation was overturned that October, since it did not cover the entire cathedral close.
 At the same time, St. John's officials wanted to lease out the lots at the northern and southern borders of the cathedral close for further development, a move that preservationists unsuccessfully attempted to prevent.
 Ultimately, two residential buildings were erected on these lots: Avalon Morningside Park on the southern lot and the Enclave on the northern lot.
 In 2017, the cathedral close was re-designated a city landmark, except for the two new residential buildings.
 The next year, the first phase of the north transept's renovation was finally completed, and work began on a renovation of the crypt.

 On April 14, 2019, a small fire occurred in the crypt; except for smoke damage, the cathedral building was mostly unaffected.
 Many artworks stored in the crypt were reportedly damaged or destroyed in the fire.
 An initial cleaning removed smoke damage from the bottom 10 feet of the interior of the cathedral.
 A cleaning of the rest of the interior was also ongoing.
 Ennead Architects proposed erecting a copper dome above the crossing so that the crossing's tiles could be rehabilitated.
 The restoration of the dome was completed in 2022.

-2020 shooting

-On December 13, 2020, following the end of a choir performance outside the cathedral, a man fired guns at the crowd and was fatally shot by police; nobody else was injured.
+The New York City government gave the cathedral a $1.5 million grant in August 2024 to convert Synod Hall into a community center.
+A restoration of the organ, which had been damaged in the 2019 fire, was completed in December 2024.